garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 }
 {% endhighlight %}

----HERE---
-Althought this method works, the random nature of the paarameters would make the extractions uncomparable unless we aligned them using some common spectral features (eg. The H-band due to the hydrogen and/or iodine bands used to calibrate echelle spectographs).
-If you find this algorithmic approach interesting, you can just take the code and develope it futher but this additional tests and validations go beyond the scope of this post.
+Although this method works, the random nature of the parameters would make the extractions incomparable unless we align them using some common spectral features (eg. The H-band due to the hydrogen and/or iodine bands used to calibrate echelle spectrographs).
+If you find this algorithmic approach interesting, you can just take the code and develop it further but these additional tests and validations go beyond the scope of this post.
 Luckily for us, we don't need to do the entire process for each spectrogram.
-We can just donwload the compressed spectrogram from the SETI webpage.
+We can just download the compressed spectrogram from the SETI webpage.
 {: style="text-align: justify"}

 ### Scrapping SETI
-Now that we have a plan A (to download the compressed spectrogram) and a plan B (to compress the raw spectrogram when it is needed) we can procceed to download the data from the breakthrough database.
+Now that we have plan A (to download the compressed spectrogram) and plan B (to compress the raw spectrogram when it is needed), we can proceed downloading the data from the *breakthrough database*.
 To do that, we would use an index of the database which you can download [here](/images/apf_log.txt).
-This is the code to get information about the compressed files (reduced==TRUE) stored in the database.
+This is the code to get information about the compressed files *(reduced==TRUE)* stored in the database.
+{: style="text-align: justify"}

 {% highlight r %}
 files<-read.csv("/home/nacho/SETI/apf_log.txt", sep = " ", header = FALSE)